-As of 2018, there are eight states in which cannabis is entirely legal for both recreational and medicinal use and a further 38 states where CBD is legal with a prescription for medicinal usage.
-Although the use of CBD is legal in these states, the law differs from state to state.
-17 of these states have specific legislation for the THC-levels present in the oil and the conditions that it can be used to treat.
-Oklahoma is one of these states.
+As of 2018, there are eight states in which cannabis is entirely legal for both recreational and medicinal use, and a further 22 states where CBD is legal with a prescription for medicinal use.
+Although the use of CBD is legal in these states, the exact laws can differ wildly.

 Understanding the Basics; What exactly is CBD Oil?

-Ultimately, Cannabidiol (CBD) is the marijuana compound that doesn’t get your high.
+Ultimately, cannabidiol (CBD) is the active marijuana compound that doesn’t get you high.
 The first thing to know about CBD is that it’s non-psychoactive, meaning that it won’t make you stoned.
-The primary psychoactive ingredient found in weed is tetrahydrocannabinol (THC).
-But this is only one of the chemical compounds – known as cannabinoids – that is produced by the marijuana plant.
+The primary psychoactive ingredient found in weed is tetrahydrocannabinol (THC), but this is only one of the chemical compounds – known as cannabinoids – that are produced by the marijuana plant.

-CBD is one of over 80 cannabinoids that can be found in the marijuana plant.
-It can be found in hemp and marijuana.
-Naturally, hemp has higher traces of CBD, and therefore CBD makes up a good portion of the hemp genetics.
-It can be extracted from the stem, leaves, and flower of the cannabis or hemp plant.
+In fact, CBD is one of over 80 cannabinoids that can be found in both hemp and marijuana.
+Naturally, hemp has higher traces of CBD, and therefore CBD makes up a good portion of hemp plant genetics.
+It can be extracted in high amounts from the stem, leaves, and flower of either the cannabis or the hemp plant.
 The flower is the most valuable for a rich, dense, and balanced CBD oil.

 CBD is commonly used by patients in the form of an oil.
 This is, of course, CBD oil.
-The CBD oil industry has taken off over the last few years, because of the vast number of health benefits that have been linked to the product.
-To say that there is hype surrounding CBD at the moment is no exaggeration.
-You can sprinkle a few drops in your smoothie, vape it, or put it under your tongue.
+The CBD oil industry has taken off over the last few years as a result of the vast number of health benefits that have been linked to the product.
+To say that there is hype surrounding CBD at the moment is no exaggeration – you can sprinkle a few drops in your smoothie, vape it, or put it under your tongue.

-The body naturally creates its own cannabinoids, but using CBD increases the body’s defenses which is what leads to various health benefits with limited side effects.
-Some very legit studies that have been done to back up some of the claims about CBD oil.
+The body naturally creates its own cannabinoids, but using CBD increases the body’s defenses which is what is believed to lead to the various health benefits with limited side effects.
+Some very legitimate studies have been done to back up most of the claims about CBD oil.